 If the Minister or authority responsible for the Commonwealth action so determines, the proposal is referred to the Minister for the Environment who determines the appropriate level of environmental impact assessment.
 The EPIP Act and administrative procedures approved under the Act provide for four possible levels of environmental assessment and the requirements for assessment (which include public consultation).
-The four levels are: examination by a Commission of Inquiry; assessment following the preparation and public review of an Environmental Impact Statement; assessment without the preparation of an Environmental Impact Statement or a Public Environment Report.
+The four levels are: examination by a Commission of Inquiry; assessment following the preparation and public review of an Environmental Impact Statement; assessment following the preparation and public review of a Public Environment Report; and, assessment without the preparation of an Environmental Impact Statement or a Public Environment Report.